-Age Position

-53 Executive Chairman and Director

-41 President and Chief Executive Officer and Director

-48 Executive Vice President, Chief Financial Officer and Treasurer

-41 Executive Vice President and Chief Operating Officer

-54 Executive Vice President, General Counsel and Secretary

-53 Director Nominee

-53 Director Nominee

-40 Director Nominee

-48 41 54 53 53
+Name Age Position Andrew A. Ziegler 53 Executive Chairman and Director Eric R. Colson 41 President and Chief Executive Officer and Director Charles J. Daley, Jr. 48 Executive Vice President, Chief Financial Officer and Treasurer Karen L. Guy 41 Executive Vice President and Chief Operating Officer Janet D. Olsen 54 Executive Vice President, General Counsel and Secretary Matthew R. Barger 53 Director Nominee Tench Coxe 53 Director Nominee Allen R. Thorpe 40 Director Nominee

 Andrew A. Ziegler has been our Executive Chairman since our organization and has been Executive Chairman of Artisan Partners Holdings since January 2010.
-As Executive Chairman, Mr. Ziegler shares with our Chief Executive Officer management's responsibility for strategic planning; collaborates with our Chief Executive Officer on major initiatives, including, for example, new investment teams, major business initiatives and significant capital structure matters; assists our Chief Executive Officer and other members of our senior management team in matters relating to communications and relationships with our partners, clients and consultants; and generally serves as a resource for our Chief Executive Officer.
-Mr. Ziegler is also Chairman of our board of directors.
 Mr. Ziegler has been President (chief executive officer) of AIC, our former general partner, since its organization in 1994 and served as a Managing Director and chief executive officer of Artisan Partners Holdings from its founding in 1994 through January 2010.
 Immediately prior to founding Artisan Partners Holdings, Mr. Ziegler was President and Chief Operating Officer of Strong Capital Management, Inc. and President of the Strong Capital Management, Inc. group of mutual funds.
 Mr. Ziegler holds a B.S. from the University of Wisconsin-Madison and a J.D. from the University of Wisconsin Law School.